mark-torres10/social_agent_simulation_platform/rules/RULES.md

 - **Integration Tests**: Test critical paths end-to-end with real components
 - **Property-Based Testing**: Use for complex business logic validation
 - **Testing against expected results**: Write the expected output and save it to a "expected_result" variable.
 Then have your assertions, where relevant, test directly against the "expected_result" to see if the content is correct.
 This helps with improving readability of tests.
 - **Activate conda environment**: Activate the conda environment for the repo.
-For this current repo, the name of the conda env is 'social-agent-simulation-platform'.
+For this current repo, the name of the conda env is 'agent-simulation-platform'.

 ## Code Style & Readability